Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Pod-Related/EpheramalContainers.md

    - Ephemeral containers are ideal for interactive troubleshooting when `kubectl exec` is insufficient.

 2. **Debugging Distroless Images:**
-   - Distroless images are minimal and do not include debugging utilities.
-Ephemeral containers allow you to add a container with the necessary tools to troubleshoot

 3. **Accessing Filesystems:**
    - Ephemeral containers can be used to access and interact with the filesystem of another container in the same Pod.
    - This is useful for extracting files or performing memory dumps.